Ethkoh/Notes/datacamp_sql.md

 BETWEEN keyword provides a useful shorthand for filtering values within a specified range.
 It's important to remember that BETWEEN is inclusive, meaning the beginning and end values are included in the results!

+### IN operator
-The IN operator allows you to specify multiple values in a WHERE clause, making it easier and quicker to specify multiple OR conditions!
+ allows you to specify multiple values in a WHERE clause, making it easier and quicker to specify multiple OR conditions!
 SELECT name
 FROM kids
 WHERE age IN (2, 4, 6, 8, 10);